what is an undergraduate literary journal?

 • Visual Artwork: photography, sketches, drawings, paintings

-Please submit your work in the following formats:
+Please submit written work in the following formatting:

 • Appropriate APA citations, with works cited, if citing outside sources